DavidHe1127/Mr.He_HandBook/DevOps/System/systemd.md

 # how this service is enabled - auto start on boot
 # this service is enabled as part of multi-user.target target
+# only works if service is enabled
+# if you omit the WantedBy=multi-user.target line and no other enabled service includes a Requires=your.service or
+# Wants=your.service in its service definition, your service will not be started automatically.
+# multi-user.target defines a **system state**, in other words, when it reaches this state, start our service.
 [Install]
 WantedBy = multi-user.target